A9T9/templatematching.js/README.md

 Typical performance for the "BBC" test screenshot:

 - PC (few years old): ~135ms
-- Samsung 7 Mobile Chrome: ~500ms
+- Samsung S7 Mobile Phone (Chrome): ~500ms
 - Virtual Box (no graphics card): ~1,700ms
 - Samsung Chromebook: ~1,700ms
 - SQDIFF *before* optimzations >> 20,000ms

+The demo works in Chrome and Firefox.
+It does not work with Microsoft Edge (yet).

 ********************